Pultruded fiberglass profiles

 Let’s take a look at FRP rods and poles in particular.
 The pultrusion process allows profiles to be formed into almost any shape and customized to meet the needs of different applications.

-For example, pultruded fiberglass rods are made of composite materials that consist of polyester resin and fiberglass.
-They have unique characteristics that are suitable for a wide range of applications in various industries such as manufacturing, construction, utilities, auto, telecommunications, and so on.
+For example, pultruded fiberglass rods are made from a composite of polyester resin and fiberglass.
+They have unique characteristics that make them suitable for a wide range of applications across industries such as manufacturing, construction, utilities, automotive, telecommunications, and more.

 The attributes of pultruded fiberglass rods or poles are determined by the composite matrices, which are achieved by varying the resin system and glass content properties.
 For example, conductor rods are produced by co-pultruding the fiberglass-reinforced resin with copper wires.

-As such, fiberglass profiles can be custom-manufactured to meet specific designs and applications.
+As such, fiberglass profiles can be custom-manufactured to meet specific design and application requirements.
 They can be machined, butted, slotted, chamfered, rounded, and pointed easily with simple tools.

-In addition, the composition of these rods and poles can be varied to provide extra high strength, tolerate different temperature ranges, or offer flame-retardant, track-resistant, and corrosion-resistant qualities.
+In addition, the composition of these rods and poles can be varied to provide extra-high strength, withstand different temperature ranges, or offer flame-retardant, track-resistant, and corrosion-resistant properties.

 • greenhouses